mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Subsequent additions of group members proceed in the same way.
 Any
-member of the group can download an InitKey for a new participant
+member of the group can download a `UserInitKey` for a new participant
-and broadcast an Add message that the current group can use to update
+and broadcast an `Add` message that the current group can use to update
 their state and the new participant can use to initialize its state.

 To enforce forward secrecy and post-compromise security of messages,
 each participant periodically updates its leaf secret which represents
 its contribution to the group secret.
 Any member of the
-group can send an Update at any time by generating a fresh leaf secret
+group can send an `Update` at any time by generating a fresh leaf secret
-and sending an Update message that describes how to update the
+and sending an `Update` message that describes how to update the
 group secret with that new information.
 Once all participants have
 processed this message, the group's secrets will be unknown to an
 attacker that had compromised the sender's prior leaf secret.

 It is left to the application to determine the interval of time between
-Update messages.
+`Update` messages.
 This policy could require a change for each message, or
 it could require sending an update every week or more.

 ~~~~~